kands-code/Learning_C_Primer_Plus/README.md

 I will share my answer about this book.

-pexx is the code of Programming Exercises.
+The file "pexx.c" is the code of Programming Exercises.
 It's not the best but right.

 Hope I can help you!